jjfumero/level-zero-tests/CONTRIBUTING.md

 You should synchronize these components whenever their entries are updated in the [`dependencies.yml`](./dependencies.yml) file.

+## Updating Third Party Assets

+Third party assets are specified in the [`dependencies.yml`](./dependencies.yml) file, and the versions of each can be updated there.

+The level-zero build/runtime dependency is specified by a version string, like `0.2.2-2189`.
+The first component is the level-zero version, and the second component is the depth of the commit that the artifact was created from (to allow artifacts for commits between official "releases" to exist).
+Simply update this version string in the [`dependencies.yml`](./dependencies.yml) file to change the version of level-zero used.
+In general, the level_zero_linux and level_zero_windows components should have the same version string.

+To determine the version string to use for a given commit on the `integration` branch of `level_zero_gpu_driver`, take the level-zero version of that commit (e.g., `0.2.2`, check the top of `level_zero/CMakeLists.txt`) and append the commit depth to it, which can be obtained by running `git rev-list --count <COMMIT HASH>` on the commit you want.
+Alternately, check the log of the deploy-artifactory job for the GitLab pipeline corresponding to that commit, which should be visible on the commit's GitLab page (example: [commit page][gitlab_commit_page_example], [job log][gitlab_commit_page_job_log]).

+[gitlab_commit_page_example]: https://gitlab.devtools.intel.com/one-api/level_zero_gpu_driver/commit/2b168dd54dccaa147a7d80e8f97477caffa4917c
+[gitlab_commit_page_job_log]: https://gitlab.devtools.intel.com/one-api/level_zero_gpu_driver/-/jobs/1846290

 ## Submitting Changes

 [Merge requests][mrdoc] are used for proposing changes and doing code review.